Childhood acute lymphoblastic leukaemia (ALL)

 More information on childhood ALL treatment

-The prognosis for most children and young adults with ALL is good, with a very high chance of long-term survival.
+The prognosis (what will happen in the future) for most children and young adults with ALL is good.
+Treatment has very a high success rate.

 Find out about the prognosis for childhood ALL

-Young adults with blood cancer share tips and advice on side effects, friendships, dating and lots more.
+Young adults with blood cancer share tips and advice on side effects, friendships, work, study and lots more.